How to Wash Colored Clothes

 - Add laundry detergent to the washing machine.
 Add the correct amount of detergent, as more does not mean better in this case.
 Adding too much laundry detergent can lead to the colors fading from your colored clothes.

-- Use the gentle/delicate setting on the washing machine to wash colored clothes.
+- Use the gentle/delicate setting on the washing machine to wash colored clothes (how long does a washer take?).
 Only increase the setting to normal if your clothes are heavily soiled.

 Once you have separated your whites, darks and colored clothing, the next step is to understand what each piece of clothing needs for proper care.
 Let our guides help you make your wardrobe last as long as possible and wash your clothes with the most respect possbile.